MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/general-journal-processing.md

 # required metadata

 title: General journal processing
-description: This articles describes capabilities in Microsoft Dynamics 365 for Finance and Operations that can help make general journal processing easier, and that can also help guarantee that correct data is captured and internal control isn't compromised.
+description: This topic describes capabilities in Microsoft Dynamics 365 for Finance and Operations that can help make general journal processing easier, and that can also help ensure that correct data is captured and internal control isn't compromised.
 author: ShylaThompson
 manager: AnnBe
-ms.date: 08/01/2017
+ms.date: 09/24/2018
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications